 This adorable cat entertains followers on Twitter.
 Owner Hanamomo keeps up a feed of kitty photos, but the markings on this particular cat make it a star.
 The buff-colored spot on its side is perfectly edged in black, making it look like it has a 3D hole where you can see the desert beyond.

 The Best Illusion of the Year contest from the Neural Correlate Society is a gold mine for mental tricks.
 This illusion, called "Ambiguous Cylinder," was a runner-up for the 2016 contest.
 It comes from Kokichi Sugihara, an engineering professor at Meiji University in Japan.
 The illusion involves some very square-looking objects that appear to be totally cylindrical in a mirror.

 This may look like a bunch of blue fuzz, but it's actually an optical-illusion image done in the style of a Magic Eye puzzle.
 Magic Eye illusions flummoxed and delighted lots of people during their heyday in the 1990s.
-Actress Blake Lively posted this puzzle to her Instagram account in June to promote her work in a shark movie called "The Shallows."
+Actress Blake Lively posted this puzzle to her Instagram account in June 2016 to promote her work in a shark movie called "The Shallows."
 If you're good with Magic Eye, then you'll probably be able to see the shark hidden here.

 It's known simply as "The Dress."
-A photo of a two-toned frock sent the internet into a froth last year as people disagreed about whether it was white and gold or blue and black.
+A photo of a two-toned frock sent the internet into a froth in 2015 as people disagreed about whether it was white and gold or blue and black.
 Everyone from scientists to celebrities shared their thoughts on The Dress and how so many people could have such different views of its colors.
 It comes down to how your brain interprets the photo, but it's more fun to argue your viewpoint than agree to disagree.